vitejs/vite/docs/guide/dep-pre-bundling.md

 The pre-bundling step will only need to be re-run when one of the above has changed.

-If for some reason you want to force Vite to re-bundle deps, you can either start the dev server with the `--force` command line option, or manually delete the `node_modules/.vite` cache directory.
+If for some reason you want to force Vite to re-bundle deps, you can either start the dev server with the `--force` command line option, or manually delete the `cacheDir` cache directory.

 ### Browser Cache